 Many people avoid seeking help because they are embarrassed or afraid.
 But today’s medication helps keep you functioning at a reasonable level, a lot better than going undiagnosed for a long period of time and missing out on life.

 The executive did everything in his power to delay the relentless march of the disease, including an enriched diet, daily exercise, and a rigorous course of medication.
 He also gave up driving and put his legal and financial affairs in order.

 Detecting early, he said, helps you to take control of your future, a big benefit to your care partner.

 For the caregiver and supporting family members, early diagnosis allows them to access information, resources and support.

-“Without a diagnosis, caregivers can become frustrated, irritated and angry because the person they love is changing in a way they do not understand,” said Mary Schulz, director of support services, information and education for the Alzheimer Society of Canada.
+“Without a diagnosis, caregivers can become frustrated, irritated and angry because the person they love is changing in a way they do not understand,” said Alzheimer Society of Canada‘s Mary Schulz.
 “When there is a diagnosis, they can seek appropriate support and learn about strategies that can help maintain as high a quality of life as possible for everyone involved.”

 An aging Canadian population and smaller families, combined with reduced health and social care budgets, mean the challenges of providing care to seniors will only worsen.
 Legions of families are buckling under the emotional, physical and fiscal burdens of caregiving.
 These pressures will be exacerbated by growing numbers of people living with demanding health challenges such as dementia, with fewer and fewer people to take care of them.
 The natural web of caring that so many of us take for granted is at risk of unravelling.
 Troy Media’s Family Ties examines the issues facing caregivers and the health-care system in general and seeks solutions.
 If you have a story to tell, contact us at email@example.com.